Sales Process Optimization for Working Remotely

 New research confirms that customers want to engage virtually, and prefer not wasting time with in-person meetings in nearly 75% of sales situations.
 Additionally, online meeting tools are enabling more dynamic face-to-face conversations and demos via video.
 This allows you to make a more personal connection with your prospects and show them exactly how your product will help them.

 To effectively educate customers and sell your company’s product or service, you need a well-thought-out, step-by-step process that your entire team can follow.

-We designed this SaaS sales development playbook to help you create an approach that is right for your target customer, and we’ll share the ways you can continue to optimize your process to grow revenue.
+We designed this B2B sales development playbook to help you create an approach that is right for your target customer, and we’ll share the ways you can continue to optimize your sales process to grow revenue.

 For more details about differing SaaS sales models and the best ways to use demos to optimize your team’s efficiency, check out “Why demos are important in B2B SaaS”.

 Define Your B2B Sales Process

 If your SaaS model is transactional or enterprise, it is critical to define and implement a clear sales process that your entire team follows.

 Companies with a formal sales process achieve more revenue, so allowing your sales reps to “wing it” can be a huge missed opportunity.
 Let’s break down the sales process to give you a framework for creating your own that fits your needs.